Blue Eyed Six: Trial

 In a highly unusual move, the Six were tried together.
-Due to this and, perhaps, to the fanciful nickname that the conspirators were given by the newspapers, the trial gained more than its share of attention.
+This irregularity in addition to attention from local newspapers may have contributed to the trial's popularity.
 Reporters from throughout the east coast descended on the city of Lebanon, the county seat of Lebanon County, and the story was carried worldwide.
 The trial began on 18 April.
 The Commonwealth's main witness was Drews' son-in-law, but he was only one of thirty-six witnesses called by the prosecution.

 The defense called twenty-two witnesses.
 The witnesses on both sides were mainly friends, neighbors, and family members who contradicted each other at every turn.
 It became evident that there were many people who knew of, or suspected, the plot before and after Raber's death, but who did not come forward for fear of mortal retaliation.
 At 3:30 p.m. on 24 April 1879, the fate of the Blue Eyed Six was left in the hands of the twelve men of the jury.

 Franklin Stichler's grave along McLean Road at Fort Indiantown Gap, Pa.

 The wait was not long.
 Five hours later the courthouse bell rang out, announcing that they had reached their verdicts.
 The jury returned verdicts of guilty of first degree murder for all six of the defendants.
 Defense requested that the jury be polled, and so the word "Guilty" was uttered seventy-two times, once for each defendant from each juror.

 The local newspaper noted that it was the first time in the recorded history of common law of the United States and England that six people were convicted of murder on a single indictment.
 On appeal, the judge awarded Zechman a new trial, based on the lack of direct evidence presented by the Commonwealth against him personally.
 He was acquitted in his second trial on essentially the same evidence.
 The other five defendants were sentenced to death by hanging.

 Drews and Stichler, who had committed the crime, were hanged first.
 After all other appeals were exhausted, the accomplices Wise, Hummel, and Brandt were hanged the following year.
 The acquitted Zechman died of natural causes within the decade.
 Apart from the actual murder trial, the whole proceeding turned out to be an indictment of the murky business of assessment life insurance, which led to major changes in insurance law, particularly with regard to the practice of insuring people in whom one had no legal interest.